Overview

 Verdict

-The RTX 5080 is our pick for the vast majority of buyers.
-The RTX 5090 is only worth the premium if you specifically need 32 GB VRAM for AI workloads or you’re a professional whose income directly scales with render speed.
+I’m giving this to the RTX 5080 for the vast majority of buyers.
+The RTX 5090 only justifies its price if you specifically need 32 GB of VRAM for AI workloads or you’re a professional whose income directly scales with render speed.
+For everyone else, the 5080 delivers the experience you actually need at half the cost.